ysyk2021/the-art-of-feedback-in-the-workplace-providing-constructive-criticism-and-encouragement/src/chapter-2-2.md

-Chapter 2: Understanding the Role of Feedback in Employee Development: Understanding the Different Types of Feedback
+Understanding the Different Types of Feedback
 ====================================================================================================================

 Understanding the different types of feedback is essential for effective feedback in the workplace.
 In this chapter, we will explore the types of feedback and their role in employee development.